xalitoarriaza/help/README.md

 noToc: true

 # title shown in article header on display
-title: What is an App?
+title: What is an App anyways?

 # title shown in navigation -> short but descriptive
 naviTitle: About Apps

 # lead text for article detail view -> what to expect from content
 lead: Forget servers.
-Think servers instead.
+Think services instead.
 Learn the basic fortrabbit concepts.

 # names (=filename without .md) of linked articles related to current
 seeAlsoLinks: